It might be easy just to focus on how the rights of the most vulnerable were abused and denied - but that's not the whole story.

 The end of 2018 culminated with our global week of action around the release of the award-winning documentary ‘The Price of Free’.
 The film tells the story of the inspiring work of our campaign co-founder and Nobel Peace Laureate, Kailash Satyarthi and highlights the ongoing injustice of 152 million children who are still working as child labourers at the expense of their education, safety and childhood.

 In November, screenings of ‘The Price of Free’ took place in 36 countries, on every continent, in parliaments, schools, universities and communities around the world!
 From Chad to Chile, Fiji to France, the week was packed full of activities showcasing the power of young people to end child labour.
 Supported by global and regional partners, including the international teachers’ union federation, Education International, the Inter-Parliamentary Union and student-led bodies such as the All Africa Students' Union, the week demonstrated the power of working together to globalise compassion, uniting in our demand that decision-makers take action to ensure every child is free, safe and educated.
-And it didn’t end there!
-The film will now be available to watch, for free, until March 2019 and anyone can host a screening with friends, family or colleagues by registering here.

 Finally, our 2018 story ends with how it began, by thanking all our activists, partners and supporters, for an incredible year of standing against injustice and demanding a free, safe and educated world.
 We look forward to continue working with even more of you in 2019!